Student in front of three paintings

 Tier 1: Independent research experience (winter–spring)

-• For students who already have a faculty mentor and research topic
+• For students who have a faculty mentor and research topic or are actively seeking one at the time of application

-• Includes independent research supported by workshops and biweekly check-ins
+• Includes independent research supported by workshops and check-ins

 • Students complete a research proposal and a final project